fact-benchmark/factbenchmark/how.md

 #### 8. Annotation for validity and support.

 Agents may choose to provide annotations that provide support for falsity or truth of the statement.
-In fact they can pretty much share any anotations they like against the claim.
+In fact they can pretty much share any annotations they like against the claim.

 That said it is not the intention of the benchmark to attempt to provide comprehensive tools in this space, as a number of very good tools already exist.
 As a result we expect that many annotations will merely be pointers to other places with useful information.